Danilo (footballer, born 2001): Palmeiras

 In 2018, Danilo joined Palmeiras, initially for the under-17s.
 He progressed through the youth setup, being later a starter for the under-20s before making his first team – and Série A – debut on 6 September 2020, replacing fellow youth graduate Patrick de Paula in a 2–1 away win against Red Bull Bragantino.

 On 10 September 2020, Danilo was bought outright by Verdão, signing a permanent five-year contract with the club.
 He scored his first professional goal on 2 December, netting his team's fifth in a 5–0 Copa Libertadores home routing of Delfín SC.

 Nottingham Forest

 In January 2023, Danilo joined Premier League side Nottingham Forest for an estimated £16 million fee, signing a six-and a-half-year deal with the English club in the process.

-On the opening day of the 2024–25 season against Bournemouth, he suffered a leg injury in the 8th minute, which could see him miss the entirety of the campaign.
+On the opening day of the 2024–25 season against Bournemouth, he suffered a broken leg in the 8th minute, which saw him miss most of the Premiership campaign.